DJPlaya/Kigen-AC-Redux/README.md

   #### Most Elements of KACR will work on any Half Life Engine Game
 #
 SMAC and KAC are outdated, VAC dosent do its Job, NoCheatz-4 is discontinued and Community Projects are often small or unstable.
-I hope this Plugin will help some Server Owners even doe its still in an early Stage of development.
+I hope this Plugin will help some Server Owners even doe it still inent fully up-to-date and stable.
-Ime still working on my own AC System, so dont exspect massive Changes here.
-Propapbly i will merge this Project some Day into "Cheat Acid".
+Propapbly i will merge this Project some Day with "Cheat Acid".
 Since i havent implemented an Updater yet (or renewed the old one), watch this Project on GitHub so you will be informed about Updates.

 ![How to watch](https://help.github.com/assets/images/help/repository/repo-actions-watch.png)